KomeCodes/KomeCodes/README.md

 - 👋  - Hi, I’m Oghenekome Akaka.
 Calling me Kome is fine but you get extra points for correctly calling my full name 🥰 .
-- 👀  - I’m interested in continuous learning, collaborating, internships, front end development entry/junior level jobs.
+- 👀  - I’m interested in continuous learning, collaborating, internships, scholarships, front end development entry/junior level jobs, growth, happiness and peace.
-- 🌱  - I’m currently learning to create projects on my own while utilizing Javascript data types (esp Arrays and Objects), conditional statements, loops, functions and (but not limited to) local storage.
+- 🌱  - I’m currently learning to create projects on my own while utilizing Javascript data types (especially Arrays and Objects), conditional statements, loops, functions and (but not limited to) local storage.
 I am also taking some online challenges for Javascript and frontend development in general.
 - 📫  - Send an email to oghenekomeakaka@gmail.com or luciakome@gmail.com.
 You can also tweet at me @ogheneekome

 <!---